natlec/HAR-9000/README.md

 ## Dataset usage

-This application uses the [DaLiAc](https://www.mad.tf.fau.de/research/activitynet/daliac-daily-life-activities/) (Daily Life Activities) database, you will need to download the [DaLiAc database](https://mad-nas.cs.fau.de:8081/Research/ActivityNet/daliac.zip) and export all `dataset_x.txt` files into a folder named `datasets` before running any code.
+This application uses the [DaLiAc](https://www.mad.tf.fau.de/research/activitynet/daliac-daily-life-activities/) (Daily Life Activities) database, you will need to download the [DaLiAc database](https://mad-nas.cs.fau.de:8081/Research/ActivityNet/daliac.zip) and export all `dataset_x.txt` files into a folder named `dataset` before running any code.
 You may also use other datasets so long as it follows the same convention as the DaLiAc database and is stored in the same way.

 ## Install